 I love Twitter.

 It’s a brilliant and revolutionary service that allows people from all over the world to connect with each other and to large audiences dynamically and in real time.
 In this way, it is a new communications technology that has truly changed the world for the better and I imagine it will continue to surprise and delight myself and millions of its other loyal users.

 Last night, Twitter (TWTR) released its second earnings report as a public company and the stock is trading much lower than yesterday’s close to around $38/share.
 This comes after an already precipitous slide from the $73.31 close on December 26th four months ago.
 Growth continues to slow and investors are questioning whether the platform can achieve near universal adoption the way Facebook (FB) has done it.

 High expectations accompany high valuations, and clearly Twitter is faltering presently.

-- Philip Pearlman at The Exchange5 mths ago
+Philip Pearlman at The Exchange 2 yrs ago

 The gist was that these five stocks are the bellwethers for the bull market and must be watched closely in order to guage the health of the long-term rally in effect since the crisis lows of March 2009.

 As these fabulous five names outperform, the bull market must be given the benefit of the doubt.
 If they falter, well, then watch out.